joannarashid/portfolio/index.md

 ### Certificate: Spatial Data Science
 #### ESRI, 2020

-<a href="pdf/JoannaRashidResumeMed.pdf">Resume with previous imaging experience.</a>

-Ⓒ 2023 Joanna Rashid.
+Ⓒ 2024 Joanna Rashid.
 Powered by Jekyll and the Minimal Theme.
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>
 <!-- Remove above link if you don't want to attibute -->